 I'm a huge fan of Emily McDowell - I have one of her art prints and love how totally real she is about life.
 I love this divorce greeting card, which offers hope in a really dark time.
 You can also go the direction of humor, which is always welcome.

 2. Help with Dinners

 In the midst of a really stressful time, figuring out how to feed yourself and your kids day after day can be totally overwhelming.
-A gift card to a food delivery service like Munchery takes a really annoying task off your friend's to do list.
+A gift card to a food delivery service takes a really annoying task off your friend's to do list.
+Meal kits (like HelloFresh) are great, but require work - healthy, prepared meals (like Freshly) are even better.
 If you're local, you can also make extra of your meals or prepare an extra casserole or two to drop by.

 Divorce can also be a financially precarious situation.
 My aunt gave me a gift card to a local grocery store, which was totally unexpected and really helped when I was running out of money.

 Self-care almost always goes on the back burner when you're going through a divorce, and an hour of "me time" is priceless.
 A gift card to a local massage place is really kind and thoughtful.